ksatirli/katacoda-scenarios/k8s-terraform-datadog/intro.md

 principles across your entire Kubernetes cluster.

-From provisioning to production, we’ll discuss how to leverage several providers to ensure that new applications get created consistently, monitored reliably, and implemented declaratively.
+From provisioning to production, we’ll discuss how to leverage several providers to ensure that new applications get created consistently, monitored reliably, and implemented in a declarative way.